hyperspy/hyperspy/doc/user_guide/io.rst

 select_type: One of ('spectrum', 'image').
 If specified just selected type of data is returned. (default None)

-index: index of dataset in bcf v2 files, which can hold few datasets (delaut 0)
+index: One of (None, int, "all").
+Index of dataset in bcf file, which can hold few datasets.
+Default None value result in first or the only dataset returned (the lowest index available).
+When set to 'all' it result in loading all available datasets.

 downsample: the downsample ratio of hyperspectral array (hight and width only), can be integer >=1, where '1' results in no downsampling (default 1).
 The